Rhetos/ODataGenerator/Readme.md

 Build and Installation
 ======================

-Build package with Build.bat.
+Build package with `Build.bat`.
 Check BuildError.log for errors.

 Instalation package creation:

-1. Set the new version number in "ChangeVersion.bat" and start it.
+1. Set the new version number in `ChangeVersion.bat` and start it.
-2. Start "CreatePackage.bat".
+2. Start `CreatePackage.bat`.
 Instalation package (.zip) is going to be created in parent directory of ODataGenerator.